jmnaste/AI-Workflow-Automation/api/README.md

-# API deployment (Option A — private only)
+# API deployment (private by default, optional public webhook)

-This folder contains everything needed to build the API image in GitHub Actions and deploy it privately on Hostinger, attached to your existing Traefik network.
-The API won’t be reachable from the internet; n8n (and other services on the same Docker network) can call it internally as `http://api:8000`.
+This folder contains everything needed to build the API image in GitHub Actions and deploy it on Hostinger, attached to your existing Traefik network.
+By default the API is private (not reachable from the internet); n8n (and other services on the same Docker network) can call it internally as `http://api:8000`.
+You can optionally expose a narrow public webhook route via Traefik when needed.

 ## Image